MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/connection-is-disabled-error.md

 1. Reopen the Copilot for Sales pane and sign in to Salesforce.

 > [!NOTE]
-> If the issue isn't resolved, see [Unable to sign in to Salesforce due to blocked Salesforce connector](tsg-blocked-connector-sf.md) to unblock the Salesforce connector in DLP policy.
+> If the issue isn't resolved, see [Can't sign in to Salesforce due to blocked Salesforce connector](sign-in-issue-with-blocked-connector.md) to unblock the Salesforce connector in DLP policy.

 ## More information